Part 1. How to Deploy Your App

 Virtual private server (VPS)

 There are a number of companies who primarily focus on giving you access to a virtual private server (VPS) for as cheap as possible.
 These companies might offer a few other features (e.g., networking, storage) as well, but the main reason you’d go with one of these providers is that you just want a replacement for having to rack your own servers, and prefer to have someone else do it for you, and give you access.
-Some of the big players in this space include Hetzner, DigitalOcean, Vultr, Linode (now known as Akamai Connected Cloud after the acquisition), BuyVM, First Root, and OneProvider
+Some of the big players in this space include Hetzner, DigitalOcean, Vultr, and Akamai Connected Cloud (full list).

 Content delivery networks (CDNs)

-There are also a number of companies who primarily focus on content delivery networks (CDNs), which are servers that are distributed all over the world, typically for the purpose of serving and caching content (especially static assets, such as images, JavaScript, and CSS) close to your users (you’ll learn more about CDNs in Part 9).
+There are also a number of companies who primarily focus on content delivery networks (CDNs), which are servers that are distributed all over the world, typically for the purpose of serving and caching content.
 Again, these companies might offer a few other features (e.g., protection against attacks), but the main reason you’d go with one of these providers is that your user base is geographically distributed, and you need a fast and reliable way to serve them content with low latency.
-Some of the big players in this space include CloudFlare, Akamai, Fastly, and Imperva.
+You’ll learn all about CDNs in Part 9.

 Cloud providers

 Finally, there are a handful of large companies trying to provide general-purpose cloud solutions that offer everything: VPS, CDN, containers, serverless, data storage, file storage, machine learning, natural language processing, edge computing, and more.
-The big players in this space include Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), Alibaba Cloud, IBM Cloud, and Oracle Cloud Infrastructure (OCI).
+The big players in this space include Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure (full list).

-In general, the VPS and CDN providers are specialists in their respective areas, so they will typically beat a general-purpose cloud provider in terms of features and pricing in those areas.
-For example, a VPS from Hetzner is usually faster and cheaper than one from AWS.
+In general, the VPS and CDN providers are specialists in their respective areas, so in those areas, they will typically beat a general-purpose cloud provider in terms of features, pricing, and user experience.
+For example, a VPS from Hetzner is usually faster, cheaper, and in some ways easier to use than one from AWS.
 So if you only need those specific items, you’re better off going with a specialist.
-However, if you’re building the infrastructure for an entire company, especially one that is in the later stages of its DevOps evolution, your architecture usually needs many types of infrastructure, and the general-purpose cloud providers will typically be a better fit, as they offer a one-stop-shop to meet all your needs.
+However, if you’re building the infrastructure for an entire company, your architecture usually needs many types of infrastructure, and the general-purpose cloud providers will typically be a better fit, as they offer a one-stop-shop to meet all your needs.

-Step 4: Deploy an EC2 instance.
-You can use the Elastic Compute Cloud (EC2) service to deploy servers called EC2 instances.
-Head over to the EC2 Console and click the "Launch instance" button.
-This will take you to a page where you configure your EC2 instance, as shown in Figure 14.
+Step 2: Deploy an EC2 instance.
+To deploy a server in AWS, called an EC2 instance, head over to the EC2 Console and click the "Launch instance" button.
+This will take you to a page where you configure your EC2 instance, as shown in Figure 4.

 Configure the name and AMI to use for your EC2 instance

-Fill in a name for the instance.
-Below that, you need to pick the operating system image to use (the Amazon Machine Image or AMI), which is a topic we’ll come back to in Part 2.
-For now, you can stick with the default, which should be Amazon Linux.
-Below that, configure the instance type and key pair, as shown in Figure 15:
+Fill in a name for the instance, such as "sample-app."
+Below that, you need to pick the Amazon Machine Image (AMI) to use, which specifies what operating system and other software will be installed (you’ll learn more about machine images in Part 2).
+For now, stick with the default, which should be Amazon Linux.

 Configure the instance type and key pair to use for your EC2 instance